leoyang429/Five-in-A-Row/README.md

  - Exit - exit the game
  - Show Matches - list all the dates and names of recorded matches, in case you forget them

+For replay mode, click any where on the board to see the next move.
 You may also press space for the next move and backspace for previous move in replay mode.